blackjack75/atomique_shell/README.md

 # WORK IN PROGRESS USE AT YOUR OWN RISK
+# NO NOT USE NOW

 Servers must be in:
     ~/atomique/data/servers/

 Multiple .txt files are allowed.
 See example folders.
+My data folder is a separate git repo.
+I may share and example repo.

 Code could be anywhere but I use (and actually test):
     ~/atomique/code/